ministryofjustice/opg-aws-shared-network-firewall/README.md

 # Adding your Service
-Add the accounts that you'd like to use the shared firewall in by adding the account ID to the list for the relevant shared account  in `terraform/account/terraform.tfvars.json`.
+Add the accounts that you'd like to use the shared firewall in by adding the account ID & VPC CIDR Range to the lists for the relevant shared account  in `terraform/account/terraform.tfvars.json`.

 Ensure the rule files are updated with any requirements for access to external services, there are two files, one for Development & one for Production, they are found in the locations below.